ztaufique/CreativeProgrammingandElectronics/Aug_3_FinalProject/firstDraft.md

    4. Motors to turn the shower on and off
    5. The "shower" app which is the Processing Window

 The most difficult/challenging part of this project will be to determine the strength needed to move the shower knob and building the correct mechanism.
+Also, connecting the piezzo buzzer to the Arduino after a certain number of minutes will be a bit tricky to implement.